nbardy/battleships/README.md

 Organization of Code
 -------------------

+    - server.coffee -- handles the all the incoming routes and websocket traffic

+    - lib/ -- homebaked libraries

+    - server/ -- All of the game server logic
-    - main.js -- fire everything off
+        - main.js -- sets up the main game loop

-    - gameplay.coffee -- holds the update loop base
+        - gameplay/ -- holds the gameplay logic
+        - new_game/ -- holds a new game configuration
-    - renderer.coffee -- holds the render loop base
+        - objects/ -- holds all the various object definitons (Everything in game is a collection of objects)

-    - objects folder -- All the parts of the game which come together
+    - client/ -- All of the code passed clientside
+        - js/
+            - main.js/ --external libraries
+            - lobby/ -- handles the lobby for joining games
+            - renderer/ -- Code rendering the game

 Attributes
 ---------